 However, we realize that sometimes this can be difficult, and the baby may not be on any predictable schedule.
 If the baby is ready and eager to feed when you arrive we will address that first.
 If not, we will talk first and work on developing a plan, then work on getting baby to the breast.

-2. Clothing: Please wear something that you are comfortable in (even if this means pajamas!).
-Nursing tanks, nursing bras, or a shirt that opens down in the front provides easy access for feeding or skin-on-skin with baby.
+Please wear something that you are comfortable in (even if this means pajamas!).
+Nursing tanks, nursing bras, or a shirt that opens down in the front provides easy access for feeding or skin-on-skin with the baby.

-3. Equipment: If you have been using any tools to assist with feeding baby like a nipple shield or a bottle please bring them with you in case we need them during your visit.
-Also, if you have been exclusively pumping or pumping after feedings please bring you pump with you.
+Also, if you have been exclusively pumping or pumping after feedings please bring your pump with you.
 This way you can empty your breasts after the consult if necessary.
 It is helpful to see what you have been using to assist with feedings and discuss what may work best for you.

-4. Supplements: If you are currently giving baby any supplementation or have been advised by you pediatrician to do so please bring this with you should we need it during our consult.
+If you are currently giving your baby any supplementation or have been advised by your pediatrician to do so please bring this with you should we need it during our consult.

-8. Follow up: Depending on the outcome of your visit we may ask that you come back in for a follow up appointment.
+Depending on the outcome of your visit we may ask that you come back in for a follow-up appointment.
 This will be scheduled at the end of your visit to best suit your needs.